 Is self-care right for me?

+Both men and women can benefit from a regular self-care routine.
 Self-care is a great option for anyone who needs a quick boost in energy or a mindset adjustment.
 But even after incorporating self-care tactics, some people might need a little more support.
 It can be intimidating to reach out and ask for help, but according to the National Institute of Mental Health, nearly 1 in 5 U.S. adults live with a mental illness External Site.
 And, 6 of the top 10 conditions impacting the millennial generation External Site are related to mental health and emotional well-being.
 It’s so important to discuss any concerns you have with a trusted personal doctor or resource.